alvarosw/cognum-app/README.md

 4. Access the Cognum API in your client at [http://localhost:3000](http://localhost:3000).

+5. Access the Email Service in your client at [http://localhost:3333](http://localhost:3333).

+6. Access the Prometheus Dashboard in your client at [http://localhost:9090](http://localhost:9090).

 ## Dependencies

 The following technologies are used in this project: